Obmud2/aicore-data-collection/README.md

 - Readability of the code was improved with docstrings and variable names
 - Testing file dependencies were identified and removed.
 - Handling of deleted webpages was added
+- Detection of headless mode in chrome webdriver
+- ARM compatibility of chrome webdriver

 Technologies used:
 - Beautiful soup (faster implementation than selenium to support faster testing)